CITV: Channel history (2006–2022)

 The channel launched on 11 March 2006 at 9:25am, with a simulcast of Holly and Stephen's Saturday Showdown being the first programme to air following a countdown graphic.
 It initially launched on Freeview Channel 75, Homechoice (now known as TalkTalk TV), and Telewest Channel 734, and was added to Sky Channel 624 on 8 May 2006 and NTL Channel 76/602 on 6 June.
-Additionally, the channel simulcasted CITV Breakfast (previously known as GMTV2, originally broadcast on ITV2, then ITV4) on weekdays between 6am and 9:25am.
-The channel was broadcast daily from 6:00am–6:00pm, although beginning in 2007, the channel's broadcast ended earlier at 12:30pm on weekends to make way for sports coverage on ITV4.
-Its launch coincided with a full visual identity rebrand; though out-of-vision voiceover announcements remained, the refresh was intended to bring back "the kind of brash children's ITV of more than a decade ago".
+Additionally, simulcasts of CITV Breakfast (previously known as GMTV2, originally broadcast on ITV2, then ITV4) were carried on weekdays between 6am and 9:25am.
+The channel was broadcast daily from 6:00am to 6:00pm, although in 2007, the channel's broadcast ended earlier at 12:30pm on weekends in favour of sports coverage on ITV4.
+Its launch coincided with a full visual identity rebrand; though out-of-vision voiceover announcements remained, the refresh was reported to be intended as "a return to the kind of brash children's ITV of more than a decade ago".

-On 5 February 2008, ITV4 extended its broadcast hours to stay on-air around the clock.
+On 5 February 2008, ITV4 extended its broadcast hours to air 24 hours a day.
 As a consequence, the CITV channel moved to the space on multiplex A on Freeview originally held by ABC1 from English and Scottish transmitters and S4C from Welsh transmitters, which meant that viewers of the latter were unable to receive the channel on Freeview unless they could receive transmissions from England.
 ITV's closure of its in-house children's programming production unit in 2006 had coincided with a "commissioning freeze", leaving only repeats and a number of unaired new productions for scheduling on the channel.
 A conclusion of this was confirmed on 7 March 2008, alongside the first renewals of a select few series sourced from independent production companies.

-CITV logo used from 2009 to 2013.